AqwamCreates/DataPredict-Zero/docs/TermsAndConditions.md

   * Supportive or Auxiliary Use: Any usage of the Library to aid in the development, testing, debugging, or execution of other projects, systems, or applications.

 * The definition of "Commercial Use" encompasses all forms of utilization and application, including integration, storing, and hosting from another computer, server, or machine.
-This applies to companies (or individuals, if none) whose combined gross revenue (including from subsidiaries or related entities) exceeds $3,000 within 365 days (not per 365 days) or those engaged in business-to-business activities.
+This applies to companies (or individuals, if none) whose combined gross revenue (including from subsidiaries or related entities) exceeds $5,000 within 365 days (not per 365 days) or those engaged in business-to-business activities.

 * The definition of "User's Third Parties" shall include, but is not limited to:

   * Any individual or entity that receives, accesses, or benefits from the Library through User's actions;

-  * Clients, customers, contractors, subcontractors, partners, affiliates, or any entity to which User provides access to the Library.
+  * Clients, customers, employees, supervisors, contractors, subcontractors, partners, affiliates, or any entity to which User provides access to the Library.

 ## Commercial Use Conditions